Alms Giving Ceremony by The River

-Learn the history of this Thai martial art amidst our tranquil gardens.
-A professional instructor will lead you through the techniques in an hour-long training session that strengthens the mind and body, leaving you limber in the art of eight limbs.
+Learn the art of eight limbs amidst our tranquil gardens.
+A professional instructor leads you through the techniques in an hour-long training session that strengthens the mind and body.

 Swimming Pool and Jacuzzi

 Swim a few laps or simply float in one of the largest pools in Bangkok.
-Take a soak in the picturesque Jacuzzi to while away a relaxing hour after a long day.
-Sip cocktails at the Loy Nam bar or chill out in the hot tub.
+Take a soak in the picturesque Jacuzzi to while away a relaxing hour.

 Get down to the fitness club for daily classes and a diverse range of muscle training equipment.
 Hop on the treadmill to increase your step count or raise your heart rate on our cardiovascular equipment.